|Nutritional Guidelines (per serving)|

 Now let the crepe cook for about 30 seconds.
 The thin batter cooks quickly.
 You can check for browning using a spatula.

 Flip the crepe, let it cook for about 10 more seconds, and then remove to a cutting board or plate.
-If you want to keep them warm, place them parchment paper-lined baking sheet in a pre-heated oven.
+If you want to keep them warm, place them on a parchment paper-lined baking sheet in a pre-heated, low-heat oven.

 Keep repeating the process until all the batter is gone, then fill them with your desired ingredients and serve either serve the crepes hot or let them cool while flat.